Wham Paymaster robbery: Investigation

 Before leaving the site of the attack, Wham conducted an initial investigation of the immediate area.
 A valise containing the major's personal items, which had been stored in the strongbox, had been cut open, but the robbers had left the contents undamaged.
 A second valise, containing payroll receipts from his previous stops, had been taken along with the money.
 An examination of the breastworks on top of the ridge found one of the fortifications contained over 200 spent rifle casings.
 Wham also arrested Campbell at the site of the attack, believing she had somehow been involved.
 She was released a short time later and became an important witness for investigators.

 After Wham arrived at Fort Thomas, a contingent of soldiers was sent to guard the scene of the attack until a complete sketch of the site could be completed.
-Troops stationed throughout southern Arizona Territory were also deployed in an effort to prevent the robbers from escaping into Mexico.
-About 10 AM on May 12, Graham County Sheriff Billy Whelan Sr., accompanied by several deputies and a group of Buffalo Soldiers, attempted to follow the bandits' trail.
+Troops stationed throughout the southern Arizona Territory were also deployed in an effort to prevent the robbers from escaping into Mexico.
+At about 10:00 AM on May 12, Graham County Sheriff Billy Whelan Sr., accompanied by several deputies and a group of Buffalo Soldiers, attempted to follow the bandits' trail.
 Local lore claims the robbers fled southward until they passed through a herd of horses several miles from the attack site.
 There they divided the loot and went in separate directions.
 The sheriff eventually found a trail leading toward the Gila River that led to the Follet Ranch.
 The portion of the trail leading to the river appeared to have been made by horses that had had their horseshoes attached backwards.
 The shoes were then removed at the river in a further effort to confuse the trail.
 Additional trails leading to other ranches were discovered on May 13.
 The sheriff asked the residents of these ranches about their whereabouts on May 11.
 "The ranchers", Deputy Billy Whelan Jr. later described, "hemmed and hawed and tried to make us think they were at other places.
 But the buffalo soldiers identified them."